 The Berryessa Creek Flood Risk Management Project encompasses approximately 2.2 miles of Berryessa Creek from Calaveras Boulevard to Interstate 680.

-The Upper Berryessa Creek flood protection project offers a tremendous opportunity for a project to increase flood protection and stabilize the channel banks The water district will continue to work with the community and cities to provide critical flood protection needs for Milpitas and San José.
+The Upper Berryessa Creek flood protection project offers a tremendous opportunity for a project to increase flood protection and stabilize the channel banks.
+Valley Water will continue to work with the community and cities to provide critical flood protection needs for Milpitas and San José.

 Upper Berryessa Creek has a history of flooding, having experienced major events within the project area in 1982, 1983, and 1998.
 In 1982, the bank overflowed south of Calaveras Boulevard.
 To date, the creek has a 25 percent chance of flooding each year.